ishan50492/SMTPTool/readmeSMTPTool.md

 3. Provide the group number, smtpServer and quantity of mails to be generated and update the text file and save

-4. To execute, just double click the .bat file and this should open multiple windows(depending on number of groups provided) and mail data generation is started
+4. To execute, just double click the .bat file and this should open multiple windows(depending on number of groups provided) and mail data generation will begin

 NOTE: This tool has been configured to work in a windows environment only